tmortimer23/LabelVision/README.md

 ![Download from Git](GitGetStarted.PNG)

-2. Extract these files to a folder called LabelVision and save them in an accessible location by choosing a path in browse (i.e. the Desktop).
+2. Extract these files to a folder called LabelVision and save them in an accessible location by clicking on browse (i.e. the Desktop).

 ![How to extract the zip file](Extraction.PNG)